 Marketing can range from print advertisements to social media, but today’s industries have been leaning more toward the online variety to reach the largest possible audience.

 Joanna Lord, chief marketing officer for customer loyalty technology startup BigDoor, wrote in an article for Entrepreneur magazine that innovation and growth has sped up when it comes to marketing.
-Now, there are plenty of new opportunities for businesses all across the U.S., and predicting where things are heading in the new year can help any firm grow and prosper.
+Now, there are plenty of new opportunities for businesses across the U.S., and predicting where things are heading in the new year can help any firm grow and prosper.

 For starters, Lord explained that mobile marketing is expanding at a rapid rate.
 Therefore, all companies have to be concerned with how they are meeting the demands of an increasingly mobile world, beyond simple web design and applications.
 That means marketing strategies have to be compatible across multiple devices.
 Better yet, customer service has to be geared toward a mobile clientele.
 These consumers can provide valuable data and feedback for a company.